wilbowma/s3ql-rotating-snapshots/README.md

 snapshots in the style `rsnapshot`.

 ## Multiple machines
-Use the variable `$MACHINE` to create a separately rotated set of backups for each machine.
+Use the variable `$HOSTNAME` to create a separately rotated set of backups for each machine.

 ## Intervals
-Use the variable `$TAG` to create a new rotated tag.
+Use the variable `$INTERVAL` to create a new rotating interval.
 This variable could be, for instance, set to `hourly` in one invocation, and `daily` in another.
 It's essentially equivalent to `rsnapshot` intervals.

-The backups under each tag are rotated separately, and can have different expiration options set via the `$EXPIREPYOPTS` variable.
+The backups under each interval are rotated separately, and can have different expiration options set via the `$EXPIREPYOPTS` variable.
 This variable is a list of arguments to pass to `expire_python.py`, so see the [s3ql documentation](http://www.rath.org/s3ql-docs/contrib.html) for how to use `expire_python.py`.

-The file `crontab` contains an example of invoking `s3ql_backup.sh` with an `hourly` and `daily` tag, with different expiration options.
+The file `crontab` contains an example of invoking `s3ql_backup.sh` with an `hourly` and `daily` interval, with different expiration options.

 ## Adding new source/destinations
 Simply add a call to `rsync`, or your favorite file copier, in the